Dr. Traves Crabtree is a cardiothoracic surgeon at the Simmons Cancer Institute with an expertise in pleural diseases, including mesothelioma.

 Board Certified in Thoracic Surgery

-Crabtree recently was part of the surgical team at the Alvin Siteman Cancer Center that performed the first full-lung lobectomy in the St. Louis region while utilizing the new robot-like, high-definition, 3-D cameras that provide the greatest precision possible with the smallest incisions and quickest recovery for a major operation.
+He was part of the team at the Alvin Siteman Cancer Center that performed the first full-lung lobectomy in the region with robotic surgery and high-definition 3-D cameras to provide the greatest precision possible.

 We can help you or a loved one get in contact with Dr. Crabtree and find the treatment that's best for you.Get Started Today